 - Bring a saucepan of water to the boil and put the eggs in carefully, one by one, ensuring they are completely covered by water.
 Bring back to the boil and simmer for 5-7 minutes.

-- Mix the fresh herbs and mustard thoroughly through the sausage meat and season with sea salt and freshly cracked pepper.
-Divide the sausage meat into six, even-sized pieces.
+- Mix the fresh herbs and mustard thoroughly through the sausage meat and season with sea salt & freshly-cracked pepper.
+Divide the sausage meat into 6

 - Put a piece of the sausage meat onto a floured board and flatten it with your hand to form an oval shape which is large enough to cover an egg.
 Shape the sausage meat around the peeled egg with your hands, making sure that the egg is evenly coated and that there are no cracks.
 Cover the rest of the eggs in the same way.

-- Roll the eggs in seasoned flour, beaten egg and finally coat them with dry, white breadcrumbs.
+- Roll the eggs in seasoned flour, the beaten egg and, finally, coat them with dry, white breadcrumbs.

 - Put the Scotch eggs into the basket (two at a time) and lower them into the oil.